wspr/herries-press/epigraph/README.md

 - run: latex epigraph.ins (which will generate epigraph.sty)
-- Move epigraph.sty to a location where LaTeX will find it (typically in a local texmf tree at tex/latex/***) and refresh the file database.
-See the FAQ on CTAN at help/uk-tex-faq or http://www.tug.ac.uk/faq for more information on this.
+- Move epigraph.sty to a location where LaTeX will find it (typically in a local texmf tree at tex/latex/***) and refresh the file database if necessary.
+See the FAQ at https://texfaq.org/ for more information on this.
 - (or `l3build install`)

 To process the user manual: